axodotdev/cargo-dist/book/src/cargo-release-guide.md

 #  * trigger cargo-dist when it sees the tag (if applicable)
 # THIS WON'T CREATE NEW COMMITS
 #
-# running "cargo dist status" is totally optional, but this is is the best time to check
+# running "cargo dist plan" is totally optional, but this is is the best time to check
 # that your cargo-dist release CI will produce the desired result when you push the tag
 git checkout main
 git pull
-cargo dist status
+cargo dist plan
 cargo release
 ```